Skip to content

 Short answers, pulled from the story.

-What role did Walther Nernst play during World War I?
+What role did Walther Nernst play in World War I chemical weapons?